Text Us to Get Started!

 THE IMPORTANCE OF PROPER BUSINESS FORMATION FOR IP

 Having a proper corporate structure is critical in all these scenarios.
-It keeps all the assets of the company under the ownership of the corporation and not individuals.
+It keeps all the assets of the company under the ownership of the corporation, not individuals.
 That ensures that the corporation’s rights and obligations are legally tied to the company and not to individuals.
-The corporation and not owners/investors individually are liable for the debts of the company.
-If there is litigation, the corporation itself has standing to bring suit or be sued, instead of individuals.
+The corporation, not the owners or investors individually, are liable for the debts of the company.
+If there is litigation, the corporation itself has standing to bring suit or be sued instead of individuals.

-Having shareholder, partners, owners with clearly spelt-out roles and ownership interests allows for more certainty and less confusion.
-Contracts and licenses can even be included into the operating agreements or incorporation papers filed with the state, creating a record.
+Having shareholders, partners, and owners with clearly spelt-out roles and ownership interests allows for more certainty and less confusion.
+Contracts and licenses can even be included in the operating agreements or incorporation papers filed with the state, creating a record.

-Many corporate entities require a board of directors or partners meetings—with a record taken of the proceedings and filed.
+Many corporate entities require a board of directors or partner meetings, with a record of the proceedings filed.
 Changes in ownership structure must usually take place at these meetings.
-They often require special notice—like with weeks of notice through certified letter.
+They often require special notice such as weeks of notice through a certified letter.
 These conditions can be set during the incorporation process by counsel with agreement of all partners.

 Our law form can help you choose the right type of business structure to protect your company and its intellectual property.